-Based on the calculated SROI ratio of 2.5, LittleBigHelp has created positive value for stakeholders and society for DKK 2.5 for every DKK donated.
+Based on the calculated SROI ratio of 2.9, LittleBigHelp has created positive value for stakeholders and for the children for DKK 2.9 for every DKK donated.
 The calculation of the created value is based on the increased probability that the children will get an education along with social values of safe housing, better health and increased confidence among the children.
 Not all the impact is possible to include with a monetary value however, it is expected that the increased wellbeing of the children will have a great positive impact on the guardians of the children, if any, and their wellbeing.

-The individual SROI ratio for the Boys' Hostel is 2,6, while for the Girls' Hostel, it is 2,3.
-Compared to last year this is a slight decrease.
-Nevertheless, there have been changes to the SROI framework to increase the accuracy and reliability of the evaluated change.
-Without the changes, the SROI ratio would have been higher than previously, which means that the organisation's intervention has increased its impact.
+The individual SROI ratio for the Boys' Hostel is 2.8, while for the Girls' Hostel, it is 3.0, Compared to last year, this is an increase.
+This increase is primarily due to changes in the SROI framework aimed at increasing the accuracy and reliability of the evaluated change.